Terms of reference

 Conflict of interest

 Members of the Firefighters’ Pension Scheme Advisory Board for Wales must immediately notify the Welsh Ministers in writing (via the Board Secretariat) of any possible conflict of interest they may have.
-However, membership of the scheme (or any related scheme) does not of itself constitute such a conflict.
+However, membership of the 2015 firefighter pension Scheme (or any related Scheme) does not of itself constitute such a conflict.

 The Chair shall attempt to reach consensus on all issues.
 Failing this, all advice provided by the Board should reflect any diverging views among its members and should be recorded by the Chair.

-- Meetings will normally take place in Welsh Government offices, but there may be occasions when meetings will be required throughout Wales.
+Meetings will normally take place remotely via Teams, but there may be occasions when meetings will be required face to face in Welsh Government Offices or other venues throughout Wales.

 Papers and minutes